 • 2 shots of espresso with a good layer of natural crema; a lighter roast (which has more flavor) is used instead of a dark, bitter roast most commonly found in modern espressos.

 • (traditionally) served in a 5-6oz ceramic mug; it’s defined by it’s size & the vessel it’s served in.
-If it’s served in a much larger glass, then you’re stepping into latte world.
+If it’s served in a much larger vessel, then you’re stepping into latte world.

-• micro-foam milk: creamier than steamed milk, yet thinner than regular foam…the goal is to steam & lightly foam the milk in a whirlpool fashion so that the milk & foam folds into a smooth, velvety cream with micro-bubbles that are the same size as the micro-bubbles of the crema (the top layer of your espresso). i.e., no big dollops of airy foam that you’ll typically find on most cappuccinos.
+• micro-foam milk: creamier than steamed milk, yet thinner than regular foam… the goal is to steam & lightly foam the milk in a whirlpool fashion so that the milk & foam folds into a smooth, velvety cream with micro-bubbles that are the same size as the micro-bubbles of the crema (the top layer of your espresso). i.e., no big dollops of airy foam that you’ll typically find on most cappuccinos.

-Then you have the flat white: 2 shots of espresso wrapped in creamy, velvety micro-foamed milk…the coffee & foam are one.
+So there you have it.
+Two shots of espresso wrapped in creamy, velvety micro-foamed milk… where the coffee & foam are one.
 The top layer is “flat” & melts with the crema, allowing the opportunity for latte art.

 Some say that flat white originated in New Zealand, while others claim Australia.
 Here’s a breakdown of the history, from what I’ve been able to piece together (so far):